-This type has the same form from the pronominal one; this is the reason why Dixon (1988) combine pronominal and nominal demonstrative into nominal.
-However, Diessel (1999) divides them into two different types because they have different function.
-Adnominal according to Diessel (1999) is used to modify the head.
-The two examples below show the use of adnominal demonstratives in honorific language of Sasak.
-Sentence (10) uses niki(this) to explain the head kepeng(money) of the noun phase kepengniki.
-The noun phrase structure in Sasak language follows the Indonesian language structure in which modifier is placed after the head.
-The same context also happens to the second sentence (11) in which the noun phrase sekolahnike(that school) has different phrase structure from English.
+This type has the same form as the pronominal one; this is the reason why Dixon (1988) combines pronominal and nominal demonstrative into nominal.
+However, Diessel (1999) divides them into two different types because they have different functions.
+Adnominal, according to Diessel (1999), is used to modify the head.
+The two examples below show the use of adnominal demonstratives in the honorific language of Sasak.
+Sentence (10) uses niki(this) to explain the head kepeng(money) of the noun phrase kepengniki.
+The noun phrase structure in the Sasak language follows the Indonesian language structure in which the modifier is placed after the head.
+The same context also happens in the second sentence (11), in which the noun phrase sekolahnike(that school) has a different phrase structure from English.
 Nike (that) here functions to modify the noun sekolah(school).

-- 18) Tiangjaukkepengnikiust.
-1sg.Hon bring money this.Honust.religious title "Ust, I bring this money" - 19) Sekolahnikebaguspengelolaan- ne School thatgood management.
-3sg.Obj "That school has good management"
+- 8) Tiangjaukkepengnikiust.
+1sg.Hon bring money this.Honust.religious title " Ust, I bring this money." - 9) Sekolahnikebaguspengelolaan- ne School that good management.
+3sg.Obj "That school has good management."